 If you’re in freefall from twentieth floor of a skyscraper, prayer may be your best option.
 But don’t go dancing on the edge of a balcony twenty stories up and expect that prayer will save you if you fall.
-Yes, I’m metaphorically talking about Climate Change.
+Yes, I’m metaphorically talking about global pandemics and Climate Change.

 The idea that everything can be true is one of the American culture’s most enduring and meaningful and useful myths.
 It is a democratic vision of truth, that reality can be altered by majority vote.

 Actually, this notion is a simplified version of the way the first amendment of the U.S. constitution works.
 The government can’t ban speech based on whether not or it is true—every statement being treated the same, whether it is absolutely and perfectly true or whether it is absolutely and perfectly false.
 Instead of asking whether a piece of information is true or not, the legal inquiry asks what action it leads to in a specific context.
 Information can be filtered or prohibited based on what result it might cause.

 One might view one of the virtues of American culture as arising from a legal structure that forces competing values to balance against one another, while channeling the tension and energy of the conflict to productive ends.
 That has been America’s past, and the solution to many of its problems.
 But no solution is permanent.
 Today’s solutions are tomorrow’s problems.